 Safeguarding Netball – We’re making sport safer

-As a member of an International Safeguarding Children in Sport Working Group INF collaborated with more than fifty organisations around the globe to develop a set of standards to safeguard all children participating in sport.
+As a member of an International Safeguarding Children in Sport Working Group, World Netball collaborated with more than fifty organisations around the globe to develop a set of standards to safeguard all children participating in sport.

 Millions of children and young people take part in sporting activities across the world every day.
 Unfortunately, sport, as with other social domains, can bring risks such as violence and abuse towards children and youth.
 These risks can have a negative impact on individuals and development objectives and must be guarded against if the full positive power of sport is to be realised.

-It is for this reason that INF partnered with a diverse group of experts including UNICEF UK, UK Sport, Keeping Children Safe, NSPCC’s Child Protection in Sport Unit, Right to Play, WomenWin, Swiss Academy for Development, Commonwealth Secretariat, Beyond Sport and Comic Relief, to commit to making sport safer.
+It is for this reason that World Netball partnered with a diverse group of experts including UNICEF UK, UK Sport, Keeping Children Safe, NSPCC’s Child Protection in Sport Unit, Right to Play, WomenWin, Swiss Academy for Development, Commonwealth Secretariat, Beyond Sport, and Comic Relief, to commit to making sport safer.

-Brunel University were commissioned by the working group to review the standards at the end of the pilot process.
+Brunel University was commissioned by the working group to review the standards at the end of the pilot process.
 These were published as the ‘International Safeguards for Children in Sport’

 Liz Twyford from UNICEF UK described the safeguards as a set of actions that all organisations working in sport should have in place to ensure children are safe from harm and should be used as a benchmark of good practice to work towards, rather than an end in themselves.
 There are eight safeguards.
 These are:

 - Minimising risks to children